orkes-io/orkes-conductor-client/docs/worker/README.md

 ## System Task Workers

-A system task worker is a pre-built, general-purpose worker that is part of your Conductor server distribution.
+A system task worker is a pre-built, general-purpose worker in your Conductor server distribution.

 System tasks automate repeated tasks such as calling an HTTP endpoint, executing lightweight ECMA-compliant javascript code, publishing to an event broker, etc.